November 30, 2022: Shagufta Ahmed and Shannon Joyce have been added as authors to this paper to recognize their contributions to its development.

 So how can you comment on proposed rules?

-As a former civil servant and current Senior Fellow at the Brookings Institution, I’ve seen both sides of the rulemaking process—both in developing and enacting rules and offering input on how to improve these rules.
-Through that process, I’ve gained insight into what is helpful and what isn’t, but have also been frustrated that information on how to make a comment is hard to find or unclear.
+As current and former civil servants and Senior Fellow at the Brookings Institution, we’ve seen both sides of the rulemaking process—both in developing and enacting rules and offering input on how to improve these rules.
+Through that process, we’ve gained insight into what is helpful and what isn’t, but have also been frustrated that information on how to make a comment is hard to find or unclear.
 Drawing on advice from colleagues and the experiences of regulatory experts, this how-to guide outlines why commenting is important, what information is important to include, and how to write and submit a comment.

 The guide describes what information your comment should include, how to structure your comment, where to find rules under comment, what information is helpful, and more.